top of page

 • Ontario Vascular

-• Jul 22
+• Jul 22, 2025

-• 3 min read
+• 11 min read

-Varicose veins affect nearly one-third of adults by age 50.
-They can cause discomfort, swelling, and cosmetic concerns in the legs.
-This guide explains what varicose veins are, how they form, and why timely treatment is important.
-Readers will learn to recognize symptoms, understand underlying causes, and explore effective treatment options—from sclerotherapy to endovenous laser therapy.
-Additionally, we will cover prevention strategies, cost estimates in Toronto, and care options available through qualified professionals.
+Readers will learn to recognize the subtle and overt symptoms, understand the complex underlying causes, and explore a range of effective treatment options—from minimally invasive sclerotherapy to advanced endovenous laser therapy.
+Additionally, we will cover practical prevention strategies, provide cost estimates for treatments in Toronto, and outline the care options available through qualified vascular professionals.

 What Are Varicose Veins and How Do They Develop?